Aarhus University Seal

 • Strategic market development among others.

-The MSc programme in Marketing qualifies students in state-of-the-art approaches to each of the following strategic marketing areas: innovation, channel management, product/market selection, pricing and profit planning, marketing research and consumer insights, customer and brand relationship, and communications management.
-These areas are taught in individual courses and integrated into an advanced course on marketing management and strategy.
+The MSc programme in Marketing Analytics and Strategy qualifies students in state-of-the-art approaches to each of the following strategic marketing areas: marketing research, marketing analytics and consumer insights, customer and brand relationship management, customer experience management, omnichannel management, (digital) marketing management, and sustainability.

 More specifically the programme will provide students with analytical competences in relation to: the study of customer behaviour, identification and choice of targets, suppliers and competitors, the design and selection of appropriate marketing studies and models, and the development of marketing plans encompassing the most complex issues of concurrent marketing trends.
 For instance, students will be able to: